rajnathsah/rajnathsah.github.io/_posts/2019-11-01-upload-resume.markdown

 It is easy to configure and run, even novice can run it.
 It can be scheduled to run on personal computer also.

-Feel free to dowload the source code and executable and try it.
+Feel free to dowload the source code and executable from [github](https://github.com/rajnathsah/AutoResumeUpload) and try it.
 In case of any issue or help, you can always reach me here in thread, social media or email.

 Happy job hunting.